How to Compare Two Columns in Excel for the Matches?

 I have modified the above data as below.

-- Open Exact function and for Text 1 argument choose A2 cell.
+- Open Exact function, and for Text 1 argument, choose the A2 cell.

-- For Text 2 argument choose B2 cell.
+- For the Text 2 argument, choose the B2 cell.

-- Close the bracket and hit enter key to get the result.
+- Close the bracket and hit the enter key to get the result.